 Causes of bladder infection in men

 Cystitis is less common among men.
 In men, a common cause is bacterial infection of the prostate Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
-Pain can occur in the area between the scrotum and anus or in the... read more that causes repeated episodes of cystitis and urethritis.
-Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
-Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more Although antibiotics quickly clear bacteria from the urine in the bladder, most of these drugs cannot penetrate well enough into the prostate to quickly cure an infection there.
+Pain can occur in the area between the scrotum and anus or in the... read more , which causes repeated episodes of cystitis and urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
+Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more .
+Although antibiotics quickly clear bacteria from the urine in the bladder, most of these medications cannot penetrate well enough into the prostate to quickly cure an infection there.
 Usually antibiotics must be taken for weeks at a time.
-Consequently, if drug therapy is stopped prematurely, bacteria that remain in the prostate tend to reinfect the bladder.
+Consequently, if antibiotic therapy is stopped prematurely, bacteria that remain in the prostate tend to reinfect the bladder.

 Causes of bladder infection in both sexes